-- "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium - What to do if you are worried a child is being abused - Early Years Foundation Stage (EYFS) Statutory Framework: The Safeguarding and Welfare Requirements - These documents can be found in the staff room and also on the school system.

-1.5 Policy compliance, monitoring and review

-- St. John's CEP School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE as appropriate.
-This can also be found in the staffroom and on the school website. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: https://www.st-johns.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body/leadership.
-The governing body/leadership will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+- "Guidance for Safer Working Practice for Adults who Work with Children and Young People in Education Settings" - Safer Recruitment Consortium - o What to do if you are worried a child is being abused - o Early Years Foundation Stage (EYFS) Statutory Framework: The Safeguarding and Welfare Requirements - These documents can be found in the staff room. - 1.5 Policy compliance, monitoring and review - Bethersden Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE as appropriate.
+A copy can also be found in the staff room. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website: www.bethersden.kent.sch.uk - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-2. Key Responsibilities
+Key Responsibilities